anshvarma16/FINANCE/README.md

-# FINANCE
+# Finance Tracker

-## Financial Integration and Navigation App for Networked Comprehensive Evaluation
-Finance is a web application that helps users track their finances, including debts, growth, profits, losses, and net worth.
+Finance Tracker is a web application that helps users track their finances, including debts, growth, profits, losses, and net worth.
 This project is built using HTML, CSS (with Tailwind CSS), and JavaScript.

 ## Features